 Banks of the Seine

-This final picnic spot has been the subject of paintings by Manet, Monet, and Van Gogh just to name a few.
-There are over thirty-seven bridges to choose from crossing over the Seine like the Pont des Arts, just to name one.
+This is perhaps the best picnic spot Paris.
+It has been the subject of paintings by Manet, Monet, and Van Gogh just to name a few.
+There are over thirty-seven bridges crossing over the Seine – plenty to choose from.
 Grab your slice of the quay with a view of your favorite.
 If a view of a bridge is not to your liking you can sit on the banks near the Notre Dame cathedral.
 The Cathedral serves as a backdrop to the perfect evening all aglow.
-Here you can spread your blanket, uncork your bottle of wine, and look out upon the river as a passing boat takes with it the last of a day’s waning rays from a sun setting in Parisian skies.
+Here you can spread your blanket, uncork your bottle of wine, savor some French goat cheese and look out upon the river as a passing boat takes with it the last of a day’s waning rays from a sun setting in Parisian skies.